As a Death Trope, all spoilers will be unmarked ahead. Beware.

 - Also, what Big Bad Dante and Hohenheim do to extend their lifespans does this as well.
 When they transfer their souls to a new body they aren't complete and as a result their bodies begin to decay faster since their souls aren't enough to maintain their new body.
 The more they do this the more of their soul is left behind and they're slowing draining the time they can live in their new body.
 Since Hohenheim doesn't do it as often his body holds up for a lot longer than Dante's.
 Towards the end of the 2003 anime, Dante's new body begins decaying after only a few months.

-- Recently in X-Factor, bringing people back from the dead but with damaged souls was revealed to be Layla Miller's real power.
-The 'knowing stuff' power turns out to be as a result of a stable time loop.
+- In X-Factor, bringing people back from the dead but with damaged souls is revealed to be Layla Miller's real power.
+The "knowing stuff" power turns out to be as a result of a stable time loop.

 - When Javi came back from the dead in Negation, he was little more than a zombie, who just barely remembered who he was and how he died.
 Charon had to restore his mind and body to full consciousness.

 - Shade, the Changing Man came back deranged, not due to the death, the resurrection, or even the hell of fighting in the Land of the Dead, but because the Angels took a part of his psyche in order to have a hook into him.
 Far from the worst example of the trope, as this was Shade's most entertaining incarnation.